The majority of repairs are carried out by Direct Works, our in-house team of fully qualified operatives.

 - *We will only repair items 7 and 8 if the fault is due to vandalism and you have told the police.

-When we receive your report, we will decide whether to arrange for one of our staff to inspect the problem or to ask our Direct Works Team or contractor to come out.
-We will normally try to have the repair passed directly to an Operative, so the more information you can give us about the problem, the better our chances of getting the repair done quickly and effectively.
+When we receive your repair, we will decide whether to arrange for one of our staff to inspect the problem.
+If not, we will ask our Direct Works Team or contractor to come out.
+We normally try to have the repair passed directly to an Operative.
+The more information you can give us, the better our chances of getting the repair done quickly and effectively.

-Once a repair has been carried out, we will sometimes check that it has been done to the correct standard and represents value for money.
-A member of staff may arrange to inspect the completed repair.
+Once finished, we sometimes check that it has been done to proper standards and is value for money.
+A member of staff may arrange to inspect the finished repair.
 They will ask you for your views on the quality of work and the overall service you received.
 If there are any problems, we will arrange for them to be resolved.